 Depending on the health conditions of the elderly, as stated earlier, taking care of him/her can be very involving, requiring performing due diligence in all the aspects of the caring.

 A Sample Due Diligence

 The following is a sample of what is involved in Fall Prevention or making the home safe and accessible for an elderly parent schedule.

-It is no wonder elderly care may require a steady mind, foresight, knowing when to look for assistance for yourself to avoid breaking down.
+It is no wonder that elderly care may require a steady mind, foresight, knowing when to look for assistance for yourself to avoid breaking down.

 (the following are recommendations from a Fall Prevention due diligence.
 Read more here)

 - wear fall monitoring device all the time

 - regular eye exam including installing proper lighting in the house and night lights

 - In the house, remove all obstructions from the floor, including securing carpets or rugs to the floor.

 - install portable lifts to the staircases if getting to the upper floors is difficult